Zvec Logo

 • You're familiar with the basic vector querying concepts.
 If not, please review the single-vector search guide

-To run a multi-vector search, pass a list of VectorQuery objects to the query() method and specify a fusion strategy via the reranker parameter.
+To run a multi-vector search, pass a list of vector query specification to the query() method and specify a fusion strategy via the reranker parameter.

 In multi-vector search, topk takes on a different meaning compared to single-vector queries: